home-assistant/home-assistant.io/source/_integrations/adguard.markdown

 ---

 AdGuard Home is a network-wide ad- and tracker-blocking DNS server with parental control (adult content blocking) capabilities.
-The AdgGuard integration allows you to control and monitor your AdGuard Home instance in Home Assistant.
+The AdGuard integration allows you to control and monitor your AdGuard Home instance in Home Assistant.

 {% include integrations/config_flow.md %}